tramarobin/fctSnPM/README.md

 ### Post hoc folder ###
 This folder contains additional folders (0 (for anova1), 3 (for anova2) or 7 (for anova3)) that contain figures and metrics representing the different post-hoc tests.
-`posthoc.m` file is composed of different fields :
+`posthoc.mat` file is composed of different fields :
 * `data.names` is a structure that contains the name of the conditions used in the analysis (\cap is the union of different conditions for interactions).
 * `data.continuum` is a structure that contains the data used in the analysis.